Corporate Social Responsibility

 The Chief Executive Officer has overall responsibility for Health & Safety policies and procedures across the Group.
 However, in line with the Group’s decentralised management approach, accountability for Health & Safety is with local management to ensure compliance with local regulatory requirements, culture and specific business needs.
 The Group requires that each operating business conducts Health & Safety reviews against its specific operational risk profile and local regulatory requirements.

-The Group has this year introduced requirements for near miss reporting to ensure that Health & Safety hazards are proactively identified and appropriate mitigation put in place to ensure that they do not result in Health & Safety incidents.
+Following the implementation of near miss reporting in 2016, the Group has now used its first full year of the system to assist in ensuring that Health & Safety hazards are proactively identified and appropriate mitigation put in place to ensure that they do not result in Health & Safety incidents.

-All injuries are fully investigated and corrective actions and preventative measures put in place to ensure that the incident does not reoccur and future risks are mitigated.
+All incidents are fully investigated and corrective actions and preventative measures put in place to ensure that the incident does not reoccur and future risks are mitigated.